maxmind/getting-started-with-mmdb/blog-post.md

 my $tree = MaxMind::DB::Writer::Tree->new(

-    # "database_type" is some aritrary string describing the database.
-AVt
+    # "database_type" is an arbitrary string describing the database.
+At
     # MaxMind we use strings like 'GeoIP2-City', 'GeoIP2-Country', etc.
     database_type => 'My-IP-Data',